 One of the many reasons a lot of companies have found the tiny Baltic country interesting business-wise is the location.
-Estonia’s location is perfect for firms who are reaching for the Nordic, Central-European and Russian markets.
-Because of its location by the Baltic Sea and neighbouring countries like Finland and Russia, which are both very different markets, the business environment is multicultural and influenced by many different nationalities.
+Estonia’s location is perfect for firms that are reaching for the Nordic, Central-European, and Russian markets.
+Because of its location by the Baltic Sea and neighboring countries like Finland and Russia.
+The business environment is multicultural and influenced by many different nationalities.

 The reasons that were still obvious five years ago for relocating business operations to Estonia are not that relevant anymore.
-Location is losing its importance while digitalization makes it possible, and easier, to operate globally from any part of the world.
-More and more robots are used in all industries and cheap workforce is less required.
+Location is losing its importance.
+But digitalization makes it possible, and easier, to operate globally from any part of the world.
+More and more robots are used in all industries and a cheap workforce is less required.
 But the fact still remains: Estonia is attracting more foreign business all the time while elsewhere things seem to be slowing down.

 Covering the Cracks with Modern Technology

-Estonia has taken giant-steps forwards business-wise and is still ahead of the curb in many aspects globally.
-The country’s main advantage point is that it is a small nation, but it has not yet built up a stable and solid bureaucracy system.
-Also the employee rights in Estonia are quite backwards when comparing to its other Eastern European equivalents.
+Estonia has taken giant-steps forwards business-wise.
+And is still ahead of the curb in many aspects globally.
+The country’s main advantage point is that it is a small nation.
+But it has not yet built up a stable and solid bureaucracy system.
+Also, the employee rights in Estonia are quite backward when comparing to its other Eastern European equivalents.
 In fact, the goal seems to be to keep the public sector as small as possible.
-Still, Estonia has made sure to take part in the most important international coalitions in order to make itself a notable and trusted actor both on an economic and political level.
+Still, Estonia has made sure to take part in the most important international coalitions.
+In order to make itself a notable and trusted actor both on an economic and political level.

 But it is not only businesses that are using digitalization to their benefit in Estonia.
 Modern technologies are also fluently used by the public sector.
 The Estonian government, for example, is nowadays using a great amount of modern digital technologies in their daily activities, such as the e- cabinet.

-Administration has been made easy by modern technology also for Estonian citizens and companies.
+The administration has been made easy by modern technology also for Estonian citizens and companies.
 It is easy to contact the state authorities even if you are not an Estonian citizen or do not live in Estonia.
-In order to simplify things for businesses that want to access Estonian markets it is now possible to become an Estonian e-resident.
+In order to simplify things for businesses that want to access Estonian markets, it is now possible to become an Estonian e-resident.

 An e-resident will get access to a network of financial services, accountants, marketing specialists, payment providers, and other useful business services.
-As mentioned earlier the e-residents also get access to the government digital service.
-Getting insights in the activities of the public sector makes it easier to understand how to work and how to get the permissions you need when establishing a business.
+As mentioned earlier the e-residents also get access to the government’s digital service.
+Getting insights into the activities of the public sector makes it easier to understand how to work and how to get the permissions you need when establishing a business.

-As a foreign person wanting to do business in Estonia it is relatively easy to get access and insight to the things you need.
-Also the tax system is quite easy to understand and everything you need to know about it, you can access with your e-residency.
+As a foreign person wanting to do business in Estonia, it is relatively easy to get access and insight into the things you need.
+Also, the tax system is quite easy to understand and everything you need to know about it, you can access your e-residency.
 And as every citizen in Estonia, the e-residents can make the tax declaration and pay their taxes online without sending paper versions of the declaration.